 It’s no surprise that 42% of Aussie and Kiwi families surveyed this year² said they want to reduce what they spend on groceries to ease cost of living pressures.
 Or that an overwhelming 72% said they wish they could spend less money on food but still be able to have healthy and delicious meals.
 And for families with kids under five, that was a resounding 82%.

 As well as partnering with OzHarvest to make a difference to those hurting the most, and sharing all the life-long savings you can make with a Thermomix® in your kitchen, we got to work on finding more ways to help Aussies and Kiwis.
-Here are our top five ways to get groceries on a budget and win the cost-of-living battle while still enjoying healthy and delicious meals every day.
+Here are our top six ways to get groceries on a budget and win the cost-of-living battle while still enjoying healthy and delicious meals every day.

 Ugly veg makes beautifully cheap food.